Laurie Zimmerman: Nazi salute photo is a chance to learn

-A photo recently circulated showing a group of nearly 60 boys last spring at Baraboo High School giving what appeared to be a Nazi salute.
+In mid-November, a photo circulated showing a group of nearly 60 boys last spring at Baraboo High School giving what appeared to be a Nazi salute.
 It quickly drew national attention.
 On Nov.
 19, I gave a talk at the school.
 What follows is adapted from those remarks.

 I’d like to share some thoughts about why this image is so disturbing.
 I have no wish to condemn or denounce the boys, and I assume many of them did not understand the meaning of the Nazi salute, nor did they intend to harm anyone.

 Just a few weeks ago, 11 Jews were murdered in a synagogue in Pittsburgh.
-Three years ago, nine African-Americans were slain in a church in Charleston, S.C.
-Six years ago, six Sikh worshippers were shot to death in a temple in Oak Creek.
+Three years ago, nine African-Americans were slain in a church in Charleston.
+Six years ago, six Sikh worshippers were shot to death in a temple in Oak Creek, Wisconsin.
 Other targets of hate crimes have included immigrants, Muslims and transgender people.
 This should concern all of us.

 The second thought I want to share is that Jews feel a particular sense of horror at seeing a Nazi salute.
 Our people were the primary targets of the Nazi genocide.
 The Nazis killed 6 million Jews, including 1.5 million Jewish children.
 Two-thirds of the 9 million Jews who had been living in Europe were dead by 1945.